Letting Christ Transform You From The Inside Out

 Thinking Pattern Comparison: Child Ego vs. Adult Ego

-Child EGO State: Victim stance Adult EGO State: Non-victim stance
+Adult EGO State: Non-victim stance |

-I feel powerless I feel powerful
+I feel powerful |

-I don't have any options or choices I know I have choices and look for them
+I know I have choices and look for them |

-I "have to" RE-act; I "can't" RE-spond I "can be" PRO-active and can RE-spond
+I "can be" PRO-active and can RE-spond |

-Defensive stance: "Not my fault!"
-Feel no need to defend; Able to own my part
+Feel no need to defend; Able to own my part |

 d.
 Don’t let a 5-year old drive your car!
 Stop letting a child run (and ruin) your life.